‘Primary’ concerns for Lowcountry Democrats

 Isaac Cramer, the Project Manager with the Charleston County Board of Elections and Voter Registration says with an open primary in the state, there’s no way to tell.

-By law in South Carolina we do not register by party so any voter can choose to go in whichever primary they would like but they’re only supposed to vote in one primary on that one day so In this election will have one primary Republican voters could we wouldn’t know that information from a specific individualIsaac Cramer Project Manager, Charleston County Board of Elections and Voter Registration
+By law in South Carolina, we do not register by party- so any voter can choose to go in whichever primary they would like but they’re only supposed to vote in one primary on that one day.
+So, in this election, we’ll have one primary – Republican voters could, we wouldn’t know that information from a specific individualIsaac Cramer Project Manager, Charleston County Board of Elections and Voter Registration

 And while Individuals have expressed their concerns to News 2, Colleen Condon the Chair of the Charleston Democratic Party says there’s nothing to suggest it’s happened in the past— further assuming that it won’t happen this year.